QuantConnect/lean-cli/README.md

-  --ftx-api-key TEXT              Your FTX API key --ftx-api-secret TEXT           Your FTX API secret --ftx-account-tier TEXT         Your FTX Account Tier --ftxus-organization TEXT       The name or id of the organization with the FTX.US module subscription --ftxus-api-key TEXT            Your FTX.US API key --ftxus-api-secret TEXT         Your FTX.US API secret --ftxus-account-tier TEXT       Your FTX.US Account Tier --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading
+  --ftx-api-key TEXT              Your FTX API key --ftx-api-secret TEXT           Your FTX API secret --ftx-account-tier TEXT         Your FTX Account Tier --ftxus-organization TEXT       The name or id of the organization with the FTXUS module subscription --ftxus-api-key TEXT            Your FTXUS API key --ftxus-api-secret TEXT         Your FTXUS API secret --ftxus-account-tier TEXT       Your FTXUS Account Tier --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading